ConservationMetrics/guardianconnector-explorer/README.md

 **Database:** To use SQLite instead of Postgres, set  `SQLITE` to `YES` and provide a path value for `SQLITE_DB_PATH`.

+**Tables:** GuardianConnector Views can render multiple tables.
+You can specify the tables in your database in `NUXT_ENV_TABLES`, separated by commas.
+For each table, there will be `map` and (if media attachments are enabled) `gallery` routes.
+All of the possible view routes are shown in the `/` index.html route.

 **Media attachments:** If your data is storing filenames for media attachments, you can embed them by setting `EMBED_MEDIA` to `YES`, and by providing the path to the exact location where media attachments are stored in `MEDIA_PATH`.
+If this variable is not set to `YES`, then the gallery view will be disabled.

 **Dropdown filter:** You can enable a dropdown that allows you to filter the data on your views.
 Set `FRONT_END_FILTERING` to `YES` and provide a value for `FRONT_END_FILTER_FIELD` (e.g. "Category" which could be a good choice for Mapeo data).